Frijol/climate-change/GLOSSARY.md

 ## tidal stream generator
 underwater turbines for tidal power

+## TOU
+time of use, a utility power billing scheme to correlate the price of electricity with its supply/demand economics (electricity is more expensive at times of day with historically high demand)

 ## TPES
 total primary energy supply, the sum of production and imports minus exports and storage charges.
 See PE for more information [wiki](https://en.wikipedia.org/wiki/Primary_energy)